Amazon Just Launched a Secret Sale on Kate Spade Accessories

 From a chic bifold wallet to a sparkly pair of earrings and more chic accessory options, you're sure to find a favorite or two to choose from the Kate Spade deals at the sales.

-With Amazon Prime Day indefinitely postponed, this Amazon fashion sale is the best opportunity to save on luxury brands like Rebecca Minkoff, Kate Spade, Vera Bradley and Adidas.
+With Amazon Prime Day indefinitely postponed, the Amazon's Big Summer Sale is helping the struggling fashion world amid the coronavirus pandemic.
+Also, this is a great opportunity to save on luxury brands like Rebecca Minkoff, Tory Burch, Frye, Vera Bradley,Levi’s and Adidas.

 There's more good news: We expect to see even more major deals, markdowns and discounts roll out across fashion categories including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry.